MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 With Microsoft 365 Apps, you can control how frequently your users receive feature updates.
 To do so, you choose an update channel for your users.
 For more information, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

-In this article, we're using Monthly Enterprise Channel, which provides users with new features on a monthly schedule.
-You can, however, choose to deploy Current Channel, which provides users with the newest features as soon as they're ready.
+In this article, we are using Monthly Enterprise Channel, which provides users with new features on a monthly schedule.
+You can, however, choose to deploy Current Channel, which provides users with the newest features as soon as they are ready.

 A single Microsoft 365 Apps installation package can only include one type of update channel, so each new update channel requires an additional package.